fpechon/rfCountData/README.md

-To install the package in R, which run the following lines
+To install the package, run the following lines in R

 ``` r
 if (!require(devtools)) install.packages("devtools")